-Nedaa Participates In Critical Communications World 2025 To Strengthen Global Partnerships In Critical Communications
+Nedaa participates in Critical Communications World 2025 to Strengthen Global Partnerships in Critical Communications

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Professional Communication Corporation – Nedaa has announced the participation of a high-level delegation, led by H.E.
+(MENAFN- Beyondgcc) Dubai, UAE – 18 June 2025: Professional Communication Corporation – Nedaa has announced the participation of a high-level delegation, led by H.E.
 Mansoor Bu Osaiba, CEO of Nedaa, at Critical Communications World (CCW) 2025, scheduled from June 17 to 19, 2025, in Brussels, Belgium, along with senior executives and technical experts.

+Nedaa’s attendance at CCW 2025 highlights its ongoing commitment to advancing mission-critical communication solutions and building strategic international partnerships.
+The delegation aims to explore the integration of innovative technologies, including Artificial Intelligence (AI) and the Internet of Things (IoT), to enhance the security, resilience and efficiency of communication networks.

+“Our participation at CCW 2025 underscores our commitment to driving innovation in mission-critical telecommunications,” stated H.E.
+Mansoor Bu Osaiba.
+“Through active engagement with international industry leaders and innovators, we aim to bring advanced communication solutions back to Dubai, further solidifying its position as a leading global smart city.”

 Legal Disclaimer: